shavonneg/tp/docs/UserGuide.md

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+6. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try:
     * Listing all contacts:
         * Command: `list`
     * Adding a new Client:
         * Command `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-        * Adds a new `client` named `John Doe` to BookKeeper.
+        * Adds a new client named "John Doe" to BookKeeper.
     * Adding a new Order:
         * Command `order 1 d/1xRoses c/20.99 by/20-10-2030 10:00`
-        * Adds a new `order` for 1 Rose, at $20.99 that is to be delivered by 20-10-2030 10:00.
+        * Adds a new order for 1 Rose, at $20.99 that is to be delivered by 20-10-2030 10:00.
     * Delete an existing Client.
         * Command `delete 1`
-        * Deletes the `client` with an index of 1.
+        * Deletes the client with an index of 1.
     * Clear BookKeeper
         * Command `clear`
         * Clears all clients and orders.